tommy-ca/tardis-machine/README.md

 - For Silver Google Cloud Pub/Sub: Review batching knobs regularly: `--pubsub-silver-max-batch-size` should stay below Pub/Sub batch limits (1000 messages), and `--pubsub-silver-max-batch-delay-ms` must align with downstream latency budgets.
 - For MQTT: Ensure `--mqtt-url` points to a healthy MQTT broker and topics are appropriately configured for your routing needs.
 - For MQTT: Review batching knobs regularly: `--mqtt-max-batch-size` and `--mqtt-max-batch-delay-ms` should align with throughput requirements.
+- For ActiveMQ: Ensure `--activemq-url` points to a healthy ActiveMQ broker and destinations are appropriately configured for your routing needs.
+- For Silver ActiveMQ: Ensure `--activemq-silver-url` points to a healthy ActiveMQ broker and destinations are appropriately configured for your routing needs.
 - Confirm header contracts after schema updates by consuming a sample message and validating Buf-decoded payloads alongside the emitted `recordType` and `dataType` headers for Silver layer.
 - Track retries via application logs; repeated send attempt warnings indicate sustained pressure and should trigger broker-side health checks.
 - Re-run `npm run buf:generate` and rebuild whenever `schemas/proto` changes to keep binary payloads matching the deployed Buf schema version.